Miss Ethiopia: History

 The Miss Ethiopia began in 1963.
-Later that year Miss Addis Ababa held in 1964 and 1964.
-There were two editions during the period and it finally rerun as the Miss Ethiopia pageant in 1988 by Ethio American Entertainment Inc. In modern era the Miss Ethiopia pageant owned by Murad Mohammed.
+There were two editions during the period and it finally rerun as the Miss Ethiopia pageant in 1988 under the Ethio American Entertainment Inc. Currently, the Miss Ethiopia pageant is owned by Murad Mohammed.

 Controversies

-Miss Ethiopia chair Murad Mohammed, director of Ethiopian Village Adventure Playground, which claims ownership of Miss Ethiopia, have frequently announced that the Miss Ethiopia queens would participate in international pageants like Miss International, Miss Earth, Miss Progress, etc. despite not owning a franchise for the pageants.
+The chairman of Miss Ethiopia, Murad Mohammed, is the director of Ethiopian Village Adventure Playground, which claims ownership of Miss Ethiopia, and has frequently announced that the Miss Ethiopia queens would participate in international pageants like Miss International, Miss Earth, Miss Progress, etc. despite not owning a franchise for the pageants.
 Much of the judging is not done publicly, so the general population is not able to follow the process from start to finish, or see the final event taking place.
-Mohammed has been accused of repeatedly advertising bogus prizes for his version of Miss Ethiopia, such as cash, modeling contracts, cars, and jewelry, none of which can be verified as having ever been awarded.

 Melkam Michael Endale, who was crowned Miss Ethiopia 2010, was later appointed Miss World Ethiopia in 2012 without taking part in a contest for the purpose of attending Miss World 2012.
 She failed to attend the event.
 She was also listed as Ethiopia's representative to Miss Intercontinental Pageant 2012, but once again did not show.